 These baby trees are adorable and made to fit anywhere, no matter how much space you have.
 It's a very easy project, all materials are pre-made.
-I was able to pick up all of my materials very cheaply at yard sales.

 Here's a Gingerbread Man Wreath that is made from a styrofoam wreath, ribbon, gingerbread man, candies, and glue.

 Metallic paint adds glitz to pressed leaves that can be hung in a window or off an evergreen bough for the holidays.

 We constantly have pineapples in our home, but during Christmas nothing escapes my decorating!
 I thought this was a cute little decoration for the table or possibly the table of an elderly or single person.

 Cut wood at an angle.
 Paint with red acrylic paint, leaving the face part natural.
 Use fabric glue for the beard, red felt nose, and google eyes.

 I wanted to paint on jars and fill with Christmas lights but knew I wouldn't be happy with my "art" so I used the acrylic window clings.
 Just moisten the cling, put it on the inside of your clean jar where you want your "art" to be.

 A decorative mailbox made from wood and posterboard.